bencheee/woofdotcom/README.md

 #### 1.1.3 Site owner's goals

-- *As a site owner*, I want to provide a platform for users to shair their knowledge, experiences, advices and passion for dogs
+- *As a site owner*, I want to provide a platform for users to share their knowledge, experiences, advices and passion for dogs

 - *As a site owner*, I want to provide service and support for dog owners to re-home their dogs if they can not keep them for any reason anymore

-- *As a site owner*, I want to make all data easily accessible and to implement tools for more detailed searches

 - *As a site owner*, I want to provide messaging tools between site users and myself as integrated part of the site